RsyncProject/rsync/rsync.1.md

 0.  `--omit-link-times`, `-J`

-    This tells rsync to omit symlinks when it is preserving modification times (see `--times`).
+    This tells rsync to omit symlinks when it is preserving modification, access, and create times.

 0.  `--super`